-Ian Strange is a multidisciplinary artist whose work explores architecture, space and the home, alongside broader themes of disenfranchisement within the urban environment.
-His practice includes large-scale multifaceted projects resulting in; photography, sculpture, installation, site-specific interventions, film works, documentary works and exhibitions.
-His studio practice includes painting and drawing, as well as on-going research and archiving projects.
+Ian Strange is a multidisciplinary artist whose work explores architecture, space and the home.
+His practice includes creating large-scale multifaceted community projects and exhibitions resulting in; photography, sculpture, installation, site-specific works, film, documentary works and exhibitions.
+His studio practice includes painting and drawing, as well as ongoing research and archiving projects.
 He is best known for his ongoing series of suburban architectural interventions and photographic works.

 Strange has held solo exhibitions at the National Gallery of Victoria, [‘Suburban’, 2011-13], The Canterbury Museum [‘Final Act’, 2013] and participated in the 2014 Adelaide Biennial of Australian Art at the Art Gallery of South Australia with ‘LANDED’ a commissioned sculptural installation on the forecourt of the gallery.

-In 2017 Strange released ‘ISLAND’ (2015-17) a series of new works, exhibitions and an editioned publication based around interventions undertaken through Ohio’s rust-belt region and in New York.
+In 2017 Strange released ‘ISLAND’ [2015-17] a series of new works, exhibitions and an editioned publication based around interventions undertaken through Ohio’s rust-belt region and in New York.
 The work premiered in a solo exhibition at FAC (Fremantle Art Centre) before exhibiting in New York with Standard Practice in November 2017 and RMIT in Melbourne, Australia.